AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/has.doc.md

 ## Description

 `Typelivore::Has` accepts a list of elements and returns a predicate.
-When invoked, the predicate checks whether the previously provided elements contain all its arguments.
+When invoked, the predicate returns true if the previously provided elements contain all its arguments and returns false if otherwise.

 <pre><code>   Elements...
 -> Arguments...